 1. Decide on the newsletter’s goals

 Before you really push into email creation mode, consider how the newsletter will fit in with your wider comms plan.
+Will it be used to recap updates that have already been posted elsewhere, or will it be the designated channel for revealing the latest news?

 2. Think about the mix of content

 Content strategy is an important part of email planning.
-If you work in a big enterprise there will never be a shortage of content to share, but not all of it will be relevant to all audiences.
+If you work in a large enterprise there will never be a shortage of content to share, but not all of it will be relevant to all audiences.

-So, break up the newsletter into the broad content areas you want to cover and then assign space for each.
+Break up the newsletter into the broad content areas you want to cover and then assign space for each.
 It may look something like this:

-- 20% Senior leadership updates
+• 20% Senior leadership updates

-- 20% Celebrations of success (new customers, personal wins, team awards)
+• 20% Celebrations of success (new customers, personal wins, team awards)

-- 10% Personal profiles (new hires or long-term staff)
+• 10% Personal profiles (new hires or long-term staff)

-- 20% Thematic content aligned with an internal communications calendar (e.g., Pride month or Mental Health Awareness Week)
+• 20% Thematic content aligned with an internal communications calendar (e.g., Pride Month or Mental Health Awareness Week)

-- 20% Roundup of recently posted intranet content
+• 20% Roundup of recently posted intranet content

+Crucially, email newsletter best practices indicate that your emails should offer a range of content for all your internal audiences.
 Don’t forget to rotate content from all locations, countries, and departments so it doesn’t get stale and so no one feels left out.

 3. Tap into an editorial plan and enlist internal authors